geodynamics/pylith/examples/box-3d/README.md

 pylith step01_axialdisp.cfg
 ```

-## Step02:  Simple shear with Dirichlet boundary conditions
+## Step 2: Simple shear with Dirichlet boundary conditions

 Simple shear with Dirichlet boundary conditions on the four lateral
 boundaries and the bottom boundary.
-Features used in this simulation
-include:

-* Static simulation
-* UniformDB and SimpleGridDB spatial database for specifying values
-  for properties and boundary conditions

-The simulation parameters are in the `pylithapp.cfg` and
-`step02_sheardisp.cfg` files.

 To run the example: